-The University of Waterloo, through its Interdisciplinary Centre on Climate Change (IC3), is an official observer to the United Nations Framework Convention on Climate Change (UNFCCC) and participates in the annual Conference of the Parties (COP).
-Attending COP provides our top student leaders and researchers with immersive exposure to global climate change negotiations and world-leading research networks.
+The University of Waterloo, through the Waterloo Climate Institute, is an official observer to the United Nations Framework Convention on Climate Change (UNFCCC) and participates in the annual Conference of the Parties (COP).
+Delegations of our top student leaders and researchers are sent, allowing for immersive exposure to global climate change negotiations and world-leading research networks.

 2021 COP26 delegation